TapPineapple/myserver/README.md

 # myserver
-a quick python server i'm using for personal projects. it's using simple sockets
+a quick python server i'm using for personal projects. it's using simple websockets